WBJB-FM: HD radio multichannel broadcast

 In early March 2010, WBJB announced the broadcast of two multicast channels utilizing HD radio technology.
 The two channels are "FM Flashback" on HD2 and "Brookdale Student Radio" on HD3.
 Each channel runs 24 hours a day, 7 days a week and are also available via internet streaming.

 Altrok Radio began as a feature on Friday nights (Now, called the Altrok Radio FM Showcase) and has become a separate station under the umbrella of Brookdale Public Radio.

 Brookdale Student Radio 90.5 HD3 is completely student run, with different students doing their own shifts.

-"FM Flashback" is an affiliate of the syndicated Pink Floyd program Floydian Slip.
+"FM Flashback" carries the syndicated weekly Pink Floyd program Floydian Slip.